FaceDeer/settlements/README.md

 ## API

 The various types of settlements are defined via an API for registering settlement type definitions.
-See default_settlements.lua for the various existing examples.
+See the included mods for the various existing examples.

 ## Credits